Ithaca College Aging Studies Course Named One of the Country's Best

 For more information, contact Keith Davis, assistant director of media relations, at email@example.com or (607) 274-1153.

-Originally published in Media Relations: Ithaca College Aging Studies Course Named One of the Country's Best.
+Originally published in IC News: Ithaca College Aging Studies Course Named One of the Country's Best.